clojure/clojurescript/README.md

 * The :nodejs compilation target is currently broken.
 However, the `node/run.js` bootstrap script enables compiled CLJS code to be invoked that was not compiled with a :target.
-* The `analyzer/@namespaces` atom is needed by the compiler but it is not currently generated automatically so we generated a static bootstrap version in `src/cljs/bs.cljs`.
-* Other miscellaneous broken things that haven't been tracked down yet.
+* Other miscellaneous broken things that have not been tracked down yet.

 ### Build